 - Our staff also maintain physical distancing when they are not in the clinic – with appropriate distancing between their work spaces and all meetings conducted remotely.

 - If patients are able to attend an appointment by themselves this is preferred – but they are able to bring one carer when needed.

 - Patients or carers who have a temperature, any cold or flu-like symptoms including a cough, runny nose or have been in contact with a confirmed or suspected case of COVID-19 should stay at home.
 Research staff are calling patients in advance of appointments to ask these questions.

-- You can also contact your trial coordinator to discuss alternative arrangements if you are not able to attend.
+- You can contact your trial coordinator to discuss alternative arrangements if you are not able to attend.